artemkv/frontend_guidelines/README.md

 Views may interact with the user, and report the events up.
 The exact mechanism is irrelevant (_events_ in _React_, _actions_ in _Redux_, _messages_ in _Elm_ etc.).
 You can make events bubble through components or dispatch events from low-level components directly to _update_ function using _dispatch_ function.

 What is important:
-- The event should be self-contained, i.e. carry all the relevant information, such as id of an element selected, text entered etc;
+- The event should be self-contained, i.e. carry all the relevant information, such as id of an element selected, text entered etc.;
 - Events flow from the views up;
 - Events should be processed in a single place, usually called _reducer_ or _update_, a pure function that accepts the event/action + current state and returns the new state;
 - All the data dependencies should be handled here (update field `A` when field `B` changes), keeping all your application logic consolidated in a single place.